 All licensed drivers owe a duty of care to those sharing the roads.
 This duty is to drive safely to reduce the risk of harming themselves or others.
 Negligence is not acting with reasonable care and is the basis for most personal injury cases.
 Most people realize that driving while taking mind-altering drugs, for instance, isn’t safe.
 If they choose to do it anyway, they’re guilty of negligence.

 It’s often helpful to use examples to explain how to prove legal negligence.
 Suppose that Andi is our driver.
 You must show that:

 - Andi owes you a duty of care (driving safely)

 - Andi failed to provide that duty of care (she drove in the wrong direction)

 - Andi caused an accident due to breaching her duty of care

 - You sustained injuries or other damages in the accident that Andi caused

-Your Siegfried & Jensen attorney will investigate your accident and gather evidence proving that Andi was negligent.
+Your Siegfried & Jensen auto accident injury lawyers will investigate your accident and gather evidence proving that Andi was negligent.

 How Can a Lawyer Help?